-Weight: You’ll be changing the bed regularly — sometimes bleary-eyed in the middle of the night — so you should be able to pick up the mattress fairly easily.
+You’ll be changing the bed regularly—sometimes bleary-eyed in the middle of the night—so you should be able to pick up the mattress fairly easily.
 Any mattress that’s 10 to 20 pounds should be fine for you and baby.

-Waterproofing: Even if you plan on using a sheet saver and crib mattress pad — both smart ideas, since there are bound to be diaper blow-outs — you should also make sure your mattress is waterproof.
+Even if you plan on using a sheet saver and crib mattress pad— both smart ideas, since there are bound to be diaper blow-outs— you should also make sure your mattress is waterproof.
 Having that extra layer of protection means that accidents can’t seep inside the mattress.

-Organic content: Two things to know off the bat: You’ll pay more for an organic mattress, and no crib mattress is composed of all-organic material, since they also contain steel and plastics.
+Two things to know off the bat: You’ll pay more for an organic mattress, and most crib mattresses aren't actually composed of all-organic material, since many also contain steel and plastics.
 Still, having organic cushioning or covers gives peace of mind to some parents.
 When shopping for one, Ostapa says to check that the mattress contains another, firmer material to help keep it in shape (organic cotton cushioning doesn’t bounce back as well as other fibers).
 Also, organic cotton covers aren’t waterproof, so look for an eco-friendly treatment for extra protection.

 A high price tag doesn’t necessarily mean better quality; sometimes you’re just paying for extra features that you may not even care about.
 “Some manufacturers have been making crib mattresses for so long and have conducted so many quality tests that even the lowest-priced mattress is of the highest quality,” Ostapa says.
 “The lower-priced mattresses will not have as many features, but they certainly are tested for safe use with children.”